julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 PC3
 ```

-to create the groups.
+to calculate similarity and create the groups.

-But when I want to understand what those groups mean, I can return to variables that are easier for me to interpret.
+However, PCA coordinates are not always easy for a person to interpret.

+Therefore, after clustering, I returned to descriptive variables from the original dataset to understand the characteristics of the observations in each cluster.

 ---

-# PySpark — Sushi Example
+#  13. PySpark — Sushi Example

 Assume PCA already produced a Delta table containing: